Contact the Program Director, Suzanne Glover

-At Champlain, it's never been easier to embark on a life-changing semester (or two) in remote corners of the globe.
-All our majors are designed to accommodate a semester studying in a foreign country, and with Champlain Dublin, Champlain Montreal and third-party programs, the possibilities are many for you to explore unique landscapes and exotic cultures.
+Champlain makes it easy to embark on a life-changing semester (or two) in distant areas of the globe.
+All our majors are designed to accommodate a semester studying in a foreign country.
+With Champlain Abroad Dublin, Champlain Abroad Montreal, exchange programs, and third-party programs, the possibilities are nearly limitless for exploring unique landscapes and different cultures.

-In addition to taking classes and living in a new place, studying abroad is an opportunity to confront your own assumptions, meet new people, embrace curiosity and gain a richer understanding of the world through truly realizing what it means to see from a global perspective.
-Our Office of International Education will work with you to ensure all credits transfer and fulfill requirements for your major.
-Plus, as you can see below, our Champlain Dublin and Montreal programs allow a seamless transition thanks to built-in curriculums for major-specific classes.
+In addition to taking classes and living in a new place, studying abroad is an opportunity to confront your own assumptions, meet new people, embrace curiosity, and gain a richer understanding of the world by truly realizing what it means to see from a global perspective.

-Montréal is ranked as the world's "Hippest" cities by the New York Times.
+Montreal is ranked as the world's "hippest" cities by the The New York Times.
 Our program is known for cutting-edge academics and internship placements in a city famous for its innovative economy.
-Located in the heart of downtown Montréal, Champlain Abroad Montréal gives you professional, cultural and dynamic experiences:
+Located in the heart of downtown Montreal, Champlain Abroad Montreal gives you professional, cultural and dynamic experiences:

-ART 220: CANADIAN CULTURE THROUGH THE FINE ARTS (ART Elective)
+ART 330A: CANADIAN CULTURE THROUGH MUSIC (ART Elective)

-EGD 110: INTRODUCTION TO GAME DESIGN (General Elective)
+EGD 110: GAME DESIGN FOR NON-GAME MAJORS (Elective)

 Sample Core 330 Courses